-Note: This electronic service is meant to be a simplified guide to certain parts of the acts and regulations, and not a substitute for them.
+This guide is meant to simplify certain parts of the acts and regulations, but is not a substitute for them.

-Alberta Transportation, Transport Engineering Branch, is not responsible for any omissions in the following documents.
+Alberta Transportation is not responsible for any omissions in the following documents.
 It is the responsibility of the transporter to consult the regulations for the exact requirements before moving shipments.

-- An overview of the Winter Weight Agreement (This Agreement has been replaced effective Oct 15, 2014 by the Dimension and Weight Agreement for the Movement of Raw Forest Products)
+- an overview of the Winter Weight Agreement for the Movement of Raw Forest Products

-The material in this guide is not intended to constitute a training "course" in any subject area covered.
+The material in this guide is not intended to be a training 'course' in any subject area covered.
 However, it may form part of a larger training program.

 Forest Products Transportation Specialist